Pokemon Brilliant Diamond Tops the Australian Charts

-Pokémon Brilliant Diamond has taken first place on the Australian charts, according to IGEA for the week ending November 28, 2021.
-Pokémon Shining Pearl took third place on the charts.
+Pokémon Brilliant Diamond has remained in first place on the Australian charts, according to IGEA for the week ending December 5, 2021.
+Pokémon Shining Pearl took sixth place on the charts.

-FIFA 22 is in second place, while NBA 2K22 is in fourth place.
-Battlefield 2042 took fifth place and Call of Duty: Vanguard was in sixth place.
+FIFA 22 remained in second place, while Just Dance 2022 is up from seventh to third place.
+Call of Duty: Vanguard took fourth place and Animal Crossing: New Horizons was in fifth place.

 Here are the top 10 best-selling titles in Australian for the week: